Where We At: Projects

 WWA engaged in many projects, including a panel of women artists at the Brooklyn Museum in conjunction with David Driskell's landmark exhibition, Two Centuries of Black American Art, and a seminar for Women's International Year at Medgar Evers College.

 In the fall of 1978, WWA held art workshops for inmates at the Bedford Hills Correctional Facility for Women.
-According to artist Kay Brown, “the women inmates loved expressing themselves creatively in classes with professional Black women artists.
+According to artist Kay Brown, "The women inmates loved expressing themselves creatively in classes with professional Black women artists.
 It was as if a beautiful ray of sunshine had appeared in the darkness.
-Someone really cared about us!”
-WWA sometimes worked in conjunction with Women and Student Artists For Black Art Liberation, an organization that often worked out of Riker Island prison systems.
+Someone really cared about us!"
+WWA sometimes worked in conjunction with Women and Student Artists For Black Art Liberation, an organization that often worked out of Rikers Island prison systems.
 The WWA also led workshops at the Arthur Kill Correctional Facility for men, as well as in hospitals and cultural centers.
-In addition, the WWA created an apprenticeship workshop for youth in Brooklyn taught graphic design, illustration and media skills, as well as painting, ceramics, crochet and macramé.
+In addition, the WWA created an apprenticeship workshop for youth in Brooklyn that taught graphic design, illustration, and media skills, as well as painting, ceramics, crochet, and macramé.

 WWA also published "Where We At" Black Women Artists: A Tapestry of Many Fine Threads, a widely circulated brochure describing the history and mission of the organization, which consisted at one point of 30 women, with a foreword by Linda Cousins.

 Members of WWA contributed to publications including the Feminist Art Journal and Heresies: A Feminist Publication on Art and Politics.